cuba-platform/admin-tools-addon/README.md

 ## Installation

-The process of the component installation consists of several steps and is described below.
+The process of the component installation comprises several steps, which are described below.

 1. Add the following maven repository `https://repo.cuba-platform.com/content/repositories/premium-snapshots` to the build.gradle file of your CUBA application: